What Is Childhood Schizophrenia?

-The disorder affects how your baby develops.
-You may notice problems like:
+The disorder affects how your child develops.
+You may notice things like:

 - Floppy arms or legs

 - Odd movements such as rocking or flapping their arms

 - A limp or slumped posture